liferay/liferay-docs/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/07-installing-elasticsearch-6.1/02-advanced-configuration-elasticsearch-6_1.markdown

+---
+header-id: advanced-configuration-of-the-liferay-elasticsearch-connector-6-1
+---

-# Advanced Configuration of the Liferay Elasticsearch Connector (6.1) [](id=advanced-configuration-of-the-liferay-elasticsearch-connector-6-1)
+# Advanced Configuration of the Liferay Elasticsearch Connector (6.1)

 The default configurations for Liferay's Elasticsearch adapter module are set in a Java class called `ElasticsearchConfiguration`.